CahanLab/PySingleCellNet/README.md

 ![png](md_img/HM_Val_Other_100920.png)

 ##### Add the classification result to the query annData object.
-We add the SCN scores as well as the softmax classification (i.e. a label corresponding to the cell type with the maximum SCN score -- this goes in adata.obs["category"]).
+We add the SCN scores as well as the softmax classification (i.e. a label corresponding to the cell type with the maximum SCN score -- this goes in adata.obs["SCN_class"]).
 ```python
 pySCN.add_classRes(adQuery, adQlung)
 ```